scribblednotes/scribblednotes-blog/site/content/post/ive-gone-all-static.md

 draft = false
-title = "I've Gone all Static!" slug = "ive-gone-all-static" tags = ["blogging","hugo","netlify"]
+title = "I've Gone all Static!" slug = "ive-gone-all-static" tags = ["Blogging","Hugo","Netlify"]
 image = ""
-comments = false	# set false to hide Disqus share = false	# set false to hide share buttons menu= ""		# set "main" to add this content to the main menu author = ""
+comments = false	# set false to hide Disqus share = false	# set false to hide share buttons menu= ""		# set "main" to add this content to the main menu author = "Jackie"
 +++

-It only seems like yesterday that I [set up a new blog](https://thoughtpixels.com/here-i-go-again/).
+It seems like only yesterday that I [set up a new blog](https://thoughtpixels.com/here-i-go-again/).
 It was actually a couple of months ago.
 How many posts do you think I've written since the initial one?
 Yep, you guessed it, none.
 A big fat 0.
 I think that's partially down to the fact that I really wanted my blog running on the Ghost platform, but for reasons I won't go into, couldn't.
 With a heavy sigh I then turned to the old default for blogging, WordPress.
 Now, don't get me wrong, WordPress has served me very well over the years.
 I began using it when the software was less than a year old, and was quite involved with the community back then.
 I loved WordPress.
 These days though, not so much.
 It's big and bloated and is way overkill for a simple blog like mine.

 Enter [Hugo](https://gohugo.io/).
 This is my new love.
 I can write a blog post in [Atom](https://atom.io), push it to [Github](https://github.com/scribblednotes/scribblednotes-casper-cms-template) and then [Netlify](https://www.netlify.com/) auto publishes it.
 All for free!
 It's a beautiful thing.
 Also, it may not be Ghost, but I'm using a port of the default Ghost theme so I've brought a little bit of it over with me.